pauls0n/mouse-click-prank/README.md

 # Mouse Click Prank Software 😝

-This is a really stupid widget that makes the computer play a sound effect of your choosing every time you click the mouse. <br>
+This is a really stupid widget that makes the computer play a sound effect of your choosing every time you click the mouse.
 Perfect for pranking your friends!

 [Learn how to contribute to this project](docs/CONTRIBUTE)